MelanieLinares/portfolio-new/site/content/post/increasing-accessibility-across-ncdot-websites-to-meet-section-508-compliance.md

                 ### The main issue for the NCDOT

-                As a federal agency, websites failing to meet guidelines can lead to lawsuits and loss of citizen trust
+                * As a federal agency, websites failing to meet guidelines can lead to lawsuits

+                * Potential for increase in user complaints and loss of trust
     right_side:
       content_options:
         - type: CaptionImg